Employer of Record in LatAm: Benefits, Compliance, and How to Choose a Provider

 Control and culture.
 The EOR legally employs the worker, not the client company.
 This can blur reporting lines if communication is unclear.
 Teams should align early on performance expectations and local HR norms.

 Exit friction.
-Transitioning employees from an EOR to a newly created local entity involves legal paperwork, severance considerations, and timing around notice periods.
+Transitioning from an EOR to a newly created local entity involves legal paperwork, severance considerations, and timing around notice periods.

 How to choose an Employer of Record partner in LatAm